 Children are the innocent victims of divorce.
 They become the center of battles over child custody, support, and visitation.
 Worst of all, the lines are drawn between the two people they love the most - Mom and Dad.

-But most importantly, how can you be there emotionally for your kids, to help them accept and adjust to their new life.
-When you're at the end of your rope, realize that you are tougher than you think, and ultimately, you and your children will survive.
+But most importantly, figure out how can you be there emotionally for your kids, to help them accept and adjust to their new life.
+When you're at the end of your rope, realize that you are tougher than you think.
+Ultimately, you and your children will survive.

-The following articles can give you more insight on the issues that you will face as you approach a divorce involving school-age kids.
+The following articles can give you more insight on the issues that you will face as you approach a divorce and you have children still at home.